Historical Guilt - Slavery

 The ensuing Civil War allowed Lincoln and the Republicans to abolish slavery.
 600,000 Americans died in that war, the US was in debt for decades, and the South's economy was destroyed for a hundred years.

-No other people on Earth have paid such a heavy price to free slaves!
+No other people on Earth have paid such a heavy price to end the slavery of others!
 We are paid up in full.